emildekeyser/distributed-applications/exercises/data-types/02-tuples/01-creation/assignment.md

 Tuple related functionality resides in its own module, unsurprisingly named `Tuple`.
-Feel free to take a look at the [documentation](https://hexdocs.pm/elixir/Tuple.html) to get an idea of what functionality is made available to you.
+Feel free to take a look at the [documentation](https://hexdocs.pm/elixir/Tuple.html) to get an idea of what is readily available.

 Note that because Elixir is a purely functional language, you are not allowed to modify tuples.